Video: Tips for Enjoying the Holidays as a Vegan

 By Chef Alex Bury, Vice-President of Development

-Unfortunately, many vegans consider vegan meats “junk food” to the extent that some will go back to eating animal meat rather than trying high-protein vegan meats.
-Of course, there are other high-protein vegan foods, such as tofu and legumes, but most vegan meats made from soy or wheat gluten contain more protein per serving than any other plant foods.
+Another important reason to eat vegan meat is that it might be a convenient way to get protein.
+While there are other high-protein vegan foods, such as tofu and beans, most vegan meats made from soy or wheat gluten contain more protein than any other plant foods.

 Vegan Advocacy in India